-At CES 2023, the Home Connectivity Alliance (HCA) announced a milestone, introducing its HCA Specification 1.0 for Cloud-to-Cloud (C2C) interoperability in the connected home.
-The launch of this new industry standard comes just one year after the launch of the organization at last year’s CES event.
+JOHANNESBURG, South Africa – 11 January 2023 – At CES 2023, the Home Connectivity Alliance (HCA) announced a milestone, introducing its HCA Specification 1.0 for Cloud-to-Cloud (C2C) interoperability in the connected home.
+The launch of this new industry standard comes just one year after the launch of the organisation at last year’s CES event.

-The HCA is an organization founded by manufacturers of HVAC (heating, ventilation and air conditioning) systems, home appliances and TVs.
-The HCA was created with the goal of developing safe, interoperable standards for connected home ecosystems.
+The HCA is an organisation founded by manufacturers of HVAC (heating, ventilation and air conditioning) systems, home appliances and TVs.
+The HCA was created with the goal to develop safe, interoperable standards for connected home ecosystems.

-As a founding member of the Alliance, Samsung Electronics continues to relentlessly pursue innovation, including the leading SmartThings platform, to aid in HCA’s mission to develop standards that promote interconnectivity.
+As a founding member of the Alliance, Samsung Electronics continues to relentlessly pursue innovation, including the SmartThings platform, to aid the HCA’s mission to develop standards that promote interconnectivity.